bento143asf/nixos-dotfiles/README.md

 So, if something doesn't work, **that's not necessarily a surprise**.

 ---

-## Philosophy

-There isn't a complicated philosophy behind this repository.

-It's **my desktop**.

-I wanted a place to:

-1. Keep my configuration backed up and version-controlled.
-2. Experiment with my setup.
-3. Learn from the things I'm building.
-4. Make the configuration publicly available.

 If you find something useful here, feel free to use it.